HB

 Design Comparisons

-In addition to research, I spent a few days recreating a few of our older mockups we had designed with our custom component library using each of the other 5 libraries for visual comparison.
+In addition to research, I spent a few days recreating a few of our older mockups we had designed with our custom UI Kit using each of the other 5 kits for visual comparison.

 custom wireframes vs form